Defense firms may issue layoff warnings despite US guidance

-JUPITER, Florida (Reuters) - U.S. defense contractors facing automatic budget cuts at the year-end are still considering issuing layoff notices to employees just before the November 6 elections, even though the Obama administration says such warnings are unnecessary.
+JUPITER, Florida, Aug 8 (Reuters) - U.S. defense contractors facing automatic budget cuts at the year-end are still considering issuing layoff notices to employees just before the Nov.
+6 elections, even though the Obama administration says such warnings are unnecessary.

 David Hess, president of aircraft engine maker Pratt & Whitney, told Reuters the company was still examining its legal obligations regarding notification of employees who could be put out of jobs in January.